 This Chicken in Mustard and Wine Sauce has been added to the list of our chicken favorites!

 For more easy and delicious chicken thighs recipes, please visit:

 Follow me on PINTEREST to get more recipe ideas!

 French Style Chicken in Mustard and Wine Sauce

 - 3-4 thyme sprigs (leaves of those sprigs)

-- 1 tbsp flour (wheat or rice flour)
+- 1 tablespoon flour (wheat or rice flour)

 - ½ cup white wine